-- Step 3 – Add key words – at least two are required, up to five allowed;
+Step 2: Keywords — at least two are required, up to five allowed.

-- Step 4 – Add co-author and edit your details (if necessary);
+Step 3: Add co-author and edit your details (if necessary).

-- Step 5 – Add manuscript information and questions on funding, ethics, conflict of interest and copyright;
+Step 4: Manuscript information and questions on funding, ethics, conflict of interest and copyright.

-The ScholarOne website has comprehensive guidelines and online tutorials to assist in using the system.
-Click on ‘Help’ in the top right hand corner and choose ‘Author’ as your role to access author guides.
+The ANZCJ ScholarOne website has comprehensive guidelines and online tutorials to assist in using the system.
+Click on the orange ‘Get Help Now’ in the top right-hand corner.
+A PDF of the Author Quick Start Guide can be downloaded after choosing ‘Author’ as your role.

-If the manuscript does not conform to the submission guidelines, the author will be asked to amend prior to peer review.
-The peer review process is managed online in the ScholarOne system.
-Decisions are communicated by system-generated emails to the corresponding author.
+If the manuscript does not conform to the submission guidelines, the author will be asked to amend it prior to peer review.